 They look at me, fumbling for words.

 “Exactly.”
-And left with a glee.
+And leave with a glee.

 You can’t get rich through these network pyramid schemes.
 Unless you started it.